 Should we Act on Climate Change?

 That depends on your values and agenda.
 For example, if you are a petroleum exploration company, global warming is in your interests because a reduction in land and ocean ice cover will open up the Arctic to oil exploration.
+That precisely accords with the foreign policy if the Russian Federation.
 If you are a farmer on marginal land in a developing country, changes in climate may bring famine.
 Really it’s about risk.

 If the thesis is false and no action is taken nothing is lost.

 If the thesis is false and action is taken, some costs will be incurred unnecessarily.
 However, we will be much better positioned in the longer term to manage other challenges such as increasing energy demand and reduction in the supply of cheap coal and oil.

 If the thesis is true and no action is taken, the economic, social and environmental costs will be very high.

 If the thesis is true and action is taken, these costs will largely be avoided.

 This basic logic reflects standard risk management methodology.
 In simple terms risk is assessed by charting the seriousness of the event against the probability of it happening.
 An event which is likely to happen and will have serious consequences presents a critical risk.
 On the basis of the same risk management methodology used in every other discipline, climate change now represents a critical risk.